IndianBoy42/hop.nvim/README.md

 point, otherwise the plugin will not work.
 If your package manager doesn’t support automatic calling of this function, you can call it manually after your plugin is installed:

+This fork requires nvim-treesitter, I may make it optional at a later date if there is demand for it.

 ```lua
 require'hop'.setup()
 ```